bitrix24/b24restdocs/api-reference/crm/data-types.md

 || SPA | 128 | DYNAMIC_128 | T80 | CRM_1 ||
 |#

-> The table describes the SPA with type identifier 128 and identifier 1.
+> The table provides a description of the SPA with type identifier 128 and identifier 1.
 >
 > The identifiers of SPA types range from 128 to 191 (inclusive), or have a value greater than 1030 (inclusive) and are even.
 >
-> The identifiers of SPA types deleted to the recycle bin range from 192 to 255 (inclusive), or have a value greater than 1030 and are odd.
+> The identifiers of SPA types that have been moved to the recycle bin range from 192 to 255 (inclusive), or have a value greater than 1030 and are odd.

 [2]: ../data-types.md